concur/developer.concur.com/blog/_posts/2016-09-12-API-Receipt-Update.markdown

 After the new API is generally available, Concur will be deprecating our current Receipts API consistent with our API Lifecycle and Deprecation Policy and will be deprecating the current user authentication method.

-To learn more about leveraging the new API and new authentication services, please join our upcoming webinar on September 14th at 9am PT.
-Register [here](https://go.concur.com/E-receipts-v4-Webinar-Registratio.html?mkt_tok=eyJpIjoiTVdRNVlUaGpObUV4WVRNMCIsInQiOiJjc2QyRklzeUNxY1NEZVFjTGpFRUtVRTlFSHRGRzJyVWdOS1NZYnJcL1l3MmJSb2tBR25SWjF5cUxsXC90NXBzSlo4M1BLRDZmdzI4VzMzcWVpQWdFTlZBPT0ifQ%3D%3D).
+To learn more about leveraging the new API and new authentication services, along with our API lifecycle and deprecation, watch our recorded webinar [here](https://concur.webex.com/ec3000/eventcenter/recording/recordAction.do?theAction=poprecord&siteurl=concur&entappname=url3000&internalRecordTicket=4832534b00000002fa91c2fb482322e75f7f7429c616d980ef26fe44b4aa1a9b06fadd45a692ae45&renewticket=0&isurlact=true&format=short&rnd=4840420241&RCID=7721e58bf44a43f1a962e47def439bc1&rID=102277217&needFilter=false&recordID=102277217&apiname=lsr.php&AT=pb&actappname=ec3000&&SP=EC&entactname=%2FnbrRecordingURL.do&actname=%2Feventcenter%2Fframe%2Fg.do).